evlPanda/evlpanda.github.io/_posts/2019-09-15-get_classes_in_package.md

 The Array is an array of the same interface.
 The SQL filters out the interface itself.

-This is well handy to enforce the single responsibility principle; each class in the package does its own thing.

-This method allows you to add more AppClasses to the AppPackage and they’ll all available to the client without changing any code.

 {% highlight java %}
 method createAssessments
    &Assessments = CreateArrayRept(create PRIOR_RECOGNITION:AutoAssess:Assessments:AssessmentInt(), 0);